 The complaint was filed in the US District Court for the Southern District of Florida.
 The SEC is seeking injunctions prohibiting Perez from committing further securities violations as well as disgorgement of ill gotten gains and civil penalties.
 The US Attorney’s Office for the Southern District of Florida have brought criminal charges against Perez as well.

-If you invested with Luis Felipe Perez, or are the victim of some other type of investment fraud, the Law Offices of Keith L. Miller, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
+If you invested with Luis Felipe Perez, or are the victim of some other type of investment fraud, the Law Offices of the attorney, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
 The firm will take a fee only if we are successful in recovering your assets.